fabric8io/docker-maven-plugin/doc/manual/docker-start.md

 * **log** is a regular expression which is applied against the log output of an container and blocks until the pattern is matched.
 * **time** is the time in milliseconds to block.
+* **kill** is the time in milliseconds between sending SIGTERM and SIGKILL when stopping a container.
+Since docker itself uses second granularity, you should use at least 1000 milliseconds.
 * **shutdown** is the time to wait in milliseconds between stopping a container and removing it.
 This might be helpful in situation where a Docker croaks with an error when trying to remove a container to fast after it has been stopped.